faizanraza09/MedSync/README.md

 REACT_APP_API_URL=http://localhost:3001
 SERVER_SECRET= "Your ZegoCloud Secret Key"
 ```
 For ZegoCloud setup go to [ZegoCloud Documentation](https://www.zegocloud.com/docs) in order to obtain the ZegoCloud secret.

-You need to register too at https://www.zegocloud.com in order to create a "voice & video call project" and get credentials.
+Here are the steps:
+1. Visit ZegoCloud's [website](https://www.zegocloud.com) and register for an account.
+2. Go to your dashboard and click on "Create Project."
+3. Select "Voice & Video Call" as the project type.
+4. Name your project and choose "Start with UIKits" for initialization.
+5. Return to your dashboard and click on your newly created project to view its details.
+6. Inside the project details, find and note the server secret for further configurations.

-3. Install the necessary npm packages:
+7. Install the necessary npm packages:
 ```bash
 npm install
 ```